arowM/elm-reference/README.md

 In that point of view, `Reference` is more suitable to handle such problems.
 (Of course, it is recommended to use `Zipper` if an application requires tree navigation feature.)

-From another point of view, `Reference` is one of the abstruction of tree Zipper.
+From another point of view, `Reference` is one of the abstraction of tree Zipper.
 The `Zipper` is specialized version of `Reference` (`type alias Zipper a = Reference a (Tree a)`).
 It means `Reference` can handle any structures in addition to `Tree`.
 One example that `Zipper` cannot handle is strange Tree structure such as `type BiTree = Node (List BiTree) (List BiTree)`.